JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 #### Running the Experiment
 The order of execution of the implementation is as specified above.

+To start, unzip both the mix folder and halves of the twitter data set.

-The data set compilation and emotion labeling done in step 1-4 do not require any user intervention
+The data set compilation and emotion labeling done in steps 1-4 do not require any user intervention.

 Step 5 allows the experimenter to choose what data set to train a T5-base model on and the training method (regular or limited) as well as the number of training epochs.